Skip Global navigation and goto content

 With what we know from dengue and chikungunya, it is very unlikely we will have large outbreaks of Zika fever in the United States.
 One major reason for this is that we have better housing with air conditioning and intact screens that protect us from being bitten by mosquitoes in our homes.

-We’ve also created a webpage with a variety of resources for public and health care community, https://www.floridahealth.gov/
+Please see our webpage with a variety of resources for public and health care community: FloridaHealth.gov

 Zika is primarily transmitted by mosquito bite.
 Transmission through sexual contact is possible; however, we still have limited knowledge about this form of transmission.